-- Herbal medicines specifics for the treatment of gout include - Lashun (Garlic), Guggul, Sunthi (Ginger), Kumari (Aloe vera) etc.
+- Herbal medicines specifics for the treatment of gout include - Lashun (Garlic), Guggul, Sunthi (Ginger), Kumari (Aloe vera), etc.

 - Fruits, nuts, berries may be consumed in normal amounts so that urine is neutral or near alkaline.

-- Avoid high-protein diet and excessive salt.
+- Avoid a high-protein diet and excessive salt.

-- Avoid all sour, fried foods, red meat, alcohol and tobacco.
+- Avoid all sour, fried foods, red meat, alcohol, and tobacco.

 - Take light and easily digestible food like steamed or boiled vegetables or vegetable broth.

-- Use wholegrain bread, cereals and increase intake of seasonal fruits (except banana).
+- Use whole grain bread, cereals and increase intake of seasonal fruits (except banana).

-- Increase the use of garlic, ginger, cumin, fennel, coriander, cardamom and cinnamon.
+- Increase the use of garlic, ginger, cumin, fennel, coriander, cardamom, and cinnamon.